KUGA-01418283-Raytracing/RT-python-week05/README.md

 **Class assignment**

 1. Implement direct lighting effect in the 'compute_scattering()' method.
 As of now, the direct lighting only handle point lights.
+Do not forget to submit your modify code.
 2. Add a point light source (white color [1.0,1.0,1.0]) at the location (0,0,0) and render it with the scene in 'renderPointLight()'.
+Submit your rendered result. (week05_point_light.png)
 3. Keep quad patches on the left and the right (remove the rest).
 Keep the point light at the location (0,0,0).
-Render it and compare the differences between results from (2.) and (3.).
+Render it and submit the rendered result.
 4. Explain why the result from (3.) has different illumination compared to (2.).
 5. Add a render function called 'renderPointLightShadow()' by changing the location of the point light to (4,0,0).
 Render the scene and explain the rendered result.
+Do not forget to submit your rendered result.
 6. Create a scene containing spheres and quads then light the scene up with a point light.
+Do not forget to submit your rendered result.